Misconceptions about separation agreements are common in Alberta.

 Remember, a separation agreement is not legally required in order to get a divorce.
 However, there are several good reasons for having your lawyer draw up an agreement:

-If you have any questions about separation agreements or would like to discuss your personal situation with an experienced divorce lawyer, Jennings Family Law offers a free initial consultation.
+If you have any questions about separation agreements or would like to discuss your personal situation with an experienced divorce lawyer, Jennings Family Law offers initial consultations.

 After a short discussion, we can provide an assessment of your position and recommendations for the way forward with the separation process.